 1. Contact your coordinator to check your completed studies and register them as part of your degree.

-Before graduation and once the thesis grade has been registered to WebOodi, the completed studies must be compiled and registered as part of a student's degree.
-This does not happen automatically!
-Please contact your programme coordinator once you wish to graduate in order to register your courses into your degree and to get guidance on applying for graduation.
+Before graduation and once the thesis grade has been registered in WebOodi, the completed studies must be compiled and registered as part of a student's degree.
+Please contact the programme coordinators once you wish to graduate before sending the application for graduation.

 2. Apply for your degree.

-Students who have completed all the required studies (study modules, master's thesis) for the degree may apply for a degree certificate using an application form.
+Students who have completed all the required studies (study modules, master's thesis) for the degree may apply for a degree certificate through an online application form in UEF E-Services.
 For general instructions related to graduation, see Kamu Student handbook.

 The delivery time for the certificate is three (3) weeks from the point when the last study unit has been registered or from the date the application was returned.
 NB!
-At the busiest periods, such as at the end of the autumn and spring terms, delivery times may be longer.
+During the busiest periods at the end of the autumn and spring terms, delivery times may be longer.